 One of the things I’ve always been quite pernickety about is my sleep.
 I can’t help it.
 It’s just so important to me and it’s something I have always really valued.
 My sleep habits have changed quite a bit from the time when I was single to now that I am hitched.
-Sleeping with someone whose sleep habits are the polar opposite from you can be quite a challenge, but for the sake of a happy marriage, one has to make some compromises – that someone has been me.
+Sleeping with someone whose sleep routine habits are the polar opposite from you can be quite a challenge.
+But for the sake of a happy marriage, one has to make some compromises – that someone has been me.

 If you’ve no clue where to start websites like MattressNextDay make it easy for you to do your research by giving you size, material, different price ranges and an array of other options.

 Aside from hogging the duvet, and, well, hogging the bed, the main issue I experience with my other half is all related to sound.
 He likes it to be dead quiet and I can’t sleep if there is no noise.
 Something about the lack of sound disturbs and perturbs me like no other.
 Leading to anxiety which then dominoes into a night where sleep eludes me.